Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Risk Factors

-Anything that increases your chance of getting oral cancer is a risk factor.
-Some risk factors can be reduces but others cannot.
-Risk factors for cancers of the head and neck, including the oral cavity, include:
+A risk factor is anything that increases your chance of getting oral cancer.
+Some risk factors can be reduced, others cannot.
+Risk factors include:

 • Sunlight: Prolonged exposure to the sun increases the risk for lip cancer.